How Big Do Labrador Retrievers Get? Size & Growth Guide

 Labrador Retrievers are a large breed, reaching 55-80 lbs at full maturity.
 Large breeds take 12-24 months to reach their adult size, with most of their height achieved by 12 months and filling out continuing until 18-24 months.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever has specific care needs shaped by its genetics and build.
 Here's a comprehensive look at what you need to consider.

 Growth Timeline